sidwebworks/understanding-node-core/src/thread-pool.md

     }
 ```

-We see that uv**queue_work actually encapsulates user-defined task functions.
-At this time, we can guess that uv**queue_done is just a simple encapsulation of the user's callback, that is, it will execute the user's callback.
+We see that uv \*queue_work actually encapsulates user-defined task functions.
+At this time, we can guess that uv \*queue_done is just a simple encapsulation of the user's callback, that is, it will execute the user's callback.

-### 4.2.3 Processing tasks After we submit the task, the thread must be processed naturally.
+### 4.2.3 Processing tasks After we submit the task

+the thread must be processed naturally.
 When we initialized the thread pool, we analyzed that the worker function is responsible for processing the task.
 Let's take a look at the logic of the worker function.

 ```cpp
     static void worker(void* arg) {